phalcon/documentation/docs/api/phalcon_http.md

 public function getBestAccept(): string;
 ```

-Gets best mime/type accepted by the browser/client from
+Return the best mime/type accepted by the browser/client from
 _SERVER["HTTP_ACCEPT"]

 #### `getBestCharset()` { #httprequestinterface-getbestcharset }